exeBIOS/Linux/README.md

-# Linux-FTP-Server: Installing VSFTP
+# Linux-FTP-Server: Installing VSFTP「🐧」
 Here is the procedure i followed to configure a linux ftp server on Debian-11
-# FTP server configuration
+# FTP server configuration「⚙️」

 ## Introduction